X-Immersion/Geppetto_Unreal_documentation/docs/Setup.md

 - [Requirements & Configuration](https://dev.epicgames.com/documentation/en-us/metahuman/downloading-and-exporting-metahumans/requirements-and-configuration-settings)
 - [Using with Unreal Engine 5](https://dev.epicgames.com/documentation/en-us/metahuman/downloading-and-exporting-metahumans/unreal-engine-5)

+Please read [How to use Geppetto with Metahuman](GettingStarted.md#TODO) to integrate Geppetto on a Metahuman character.

+> [!TIP]
+> Unreal Engine Metahuman setup have changed since UE5.6 and now use the [Metahuman Creator]((https://dev.epicgames.com/documentation/metahuman/metahuman-creator?application_version=5.6)) Plugin.
+Please read the Unreal Engine documentation [Getting Started in MHC](https://dev.epicgames.com/documentation/metahuman/getting-started-with-metahuman-creator) and [Creating a Character](https://dev.epicgames.com/documentation/metahuman/creating-a-character) to use Metahuman with UE5.6.

 ## 1.3 Installation - Fab

 If you bought the plugin through Fab, you can simply click on “Install to engine” plugin button.
 All plugins are located in the Vault, at the bottom of the Library:

 ![Where to find the plugin in the Vault](./images/Installation_Marketplace_image_1.png)

-Then, open your project and navigate to Edit > Plugins.
+Then, open your project and go to *Edit > Plugins*.
 Search “Geppetto” and ensure that the plugin is enabled.

 ![In the Plugin Settings, ensure that the checkbox is checked](./images/Installation_Marketplace_image_2.png)